christyylam/BookManager/README.md

 This project is of interest to me because I enjoy reading as a hobby.
 I want an application to refer to where I can see the books that I have read and what I thought about them, since I usually start forgetting as time passes.

+## User Stories

+As a user, I want to be able to:
+- Add a book and its written review to my collection
+- View a list of the titles of the books in my collection
+- Select a book in my collection and rate it on a scale of 1 to 5 stars
+- Select a book in my collection and view my rating and review in detail